Kubernetes Cluster Guide¶

 Show application details such as name, status, and progress.

 Upload a new application package.
-This command loads the application’s Armada manifest and Helm charts into an internal database and automatically applies system overrides for well-known Helm charts, allowing the Helm chart to be applied optimally to the current cluster configuration.
+This command loads the application’s FluxCD manifest and Helm charts into an internal database and automatically applies system overrides for well-known Helm charts, allowing the Helm chart to be applied optimally to the current cluster configuration.